Tirito6626/easy-api-docs-ru/docs/functions/$isValidHex.md

 # $isValidHex
-Check if a text is a valid hex color code.
+Check if a text is a valid hex color code

 ### Parameters:
 | Name      | Type        | Description              | Optional    |